 Students living among villagers has also faced the wrath of the villagers who feel – and honestly so – that the entry of university money has made life in the village very expensive for them.
 Villagers find it difficult to keep with high prices of commodities charged on students whom service providers around the university often mistake to have lots of money.

 Many students also have markedly different dressing codes to villagers.
 While female students in most universities dress scantly, Moi University’s location at the heart of a village in Kesses has often led to student-villagers confrontations, as each side attempt to determine the acceptable mode of dressing.
-At night, these confrontations can lead to rape, as villagers justify the attacks on ‘nudity’.
+At night, these confrontations can lead to sexual assault, as villagers justify the attacks on ‘nudity’.

 But the lack of accommodation spaces to students is the worst danger to the students, especially the female students.
 Each academic year, the university admits over 5000 new students many of whom end up at the Main Campus.
 As population rises, and living spaces get exhausted, many students are sent to dangerous areas to seek own accommodation.
 This is often the genesis of rapists preying on students.